 Have you ever wondered how to make your own pasta?
 Many of us would love to recreate the silky strands of tagliatelle or extra thin ravioli we find in good Italian restaurants, but find that when it comes to it, we’re a bit intimidated by the process or by all the equipment that seems to be necessary.
+But never fear!!
+With the right instructions you can make the greatest pasta in the world!

 The ingredients for fresh pasta really couldn’t be more simple: all you need is flour and eggs!
 That said, the quality and freshness of these ingredients is key to good quality pasta.
 The best flour to use for pasta dough is the traditional Italian ‘Type 00’ flour, which is easily available at most large supermarkets.